 The Vodka Effect

 If gifts and happy online polls can have these kinds of unforeseen side effects, imagine what bans can do.
 Let’s consider the Vodka Effect.
-In 2015, I visited a local friend in Minsk, Belarus.
+In 2015, I visited a friend in Minsk, Belarus.
 The city was plastered with billboard ads for a local vodka.
 So it seemed.
 I had tasted the iconic drink the night before.
-The black, blue and silver label of the crystal clear liqueur was very recognisable.
+The black, blue and silver label of the crystal clear liquor was very recognisable.
 But the billboards didn’t promote vodka at all.

 A while back, the government had outlawed ads for alcoholic drinks.
 Being prohibited from promoting their alcohol, the company started selling the water they used for vodka production, too.
 The labels for the water bottles looked suspiciously like the ones used for their vodka.
 What I was looking at was an advertising campaign for their crystal clear “spring water”.